-At Central Bedfordshire Council, we ensure that we can effectively respond to emergencies in partnership with the emergency services, NHS, voluntary sector and other responders.
-The aim of Central Bedfordshire Council's response to an emergency is to limit the effect of an emergency on people's normal way of life - by taking action with our partners to:
+We ensure that we can effectively respond to emergencies in partnership with the emergency services, NHS, voluntary sector and other responders.
+Our aim in response to an emergency is to limit the effect of an emergency on people's normal way of life - by taking action with our partners to:

-Central Bedfordshire Council works in partnership through the Bedfordshire and Luton Local Resilience Forum (BLLRF) to produce and maintain at local Community Risk Register.
-This register details all the hazards that face Bedfordshire and assess the risk by looking at their likelihood of occurring measured against their impact.
+This Community Risk Register details all the hazards that face Bedfordshire and assess the risk by looking at their likelihood of occurring measured against their impact.

 No one likes to think about emergency situations, but being adequately prepared is something for which we all need to take responsibility.